ihart-mhc/ihart-mhc.github.io/applications/development/python/index.md

 This code does the following things:

 1. Imports the `sys` and `os` modules.
 2. Defines an `IHART_PATH` variable.
 This should be the path to the `ihart/client/library/python` folder.
+It can be an absolute or relative path.

 	**You must change `IHART_PATH` to reflect the path to this folder in your setup!**